knaresbrook/webapi_authentication_react/README.md

 You have to change the webapi address in react, i am using http://localhost:64414/...., you change according to your port and address.

+Regarding axios, if you passing parameters to post/get methods, axios will not create querystring you need to use package called querystring and pass the required parameters and will work as expected.